 Transfer by boat to Tasiusaq, a picturesque Inuit village with 80 inhabitants, a place which reflects how hard life was in this country decades ago.
 All the inhabitants of this village starved to death some 140 years ago and it was not until the 1930's that the village was re-populated by descendants and families of the original inhabitants.
 From here we trek to the mouth of the Kuusuaq River, amidst spectacular scenery surrounded by mountains, in a truly alpine background to Tasersuaq Lake.
 Overnight at Kuusuak River Camp with accommodation in tents.

-Navigation along the Tasermiut fjord to the "Big Walls" - three impressive mountains, Ketil, Ulamertorssuaq and Tinitertuup – and on up to the borders of the Tasermiut glacier, with a 1,400m drop from the plateau to the fjord.This is a place where climbers attempting the big walls in the region gather, and this fjord is known as as one of the ten Arctic wonders.
-Overnight at the camp under the huge Ulamertorsuaq with accommodation in tents.
+Navigation along the Tasermiut fjord to the "Big Walls" - three impressive mountains, Ulamertorssuaq, Nalumasortoq and Ketil – and on up to the borders of the Tasermiut glacier, with a 1,400m drop from the plateau to the fjord.This is a place where climbers attempting the big walls in the region gather, and this fjord is known as as one of the ten Arctic wonders.
+Overnight at the camp, with accommodation in tents.

 Moderate walk up to the base of the glacier in the amazing granite mass of Nalumasortoq, whose extremely smooth twin walls are highly cherished by climbers in South Greenland.
 From this viewing point we see the south face of the Ketil and the north face of the Ulamertorssuaq, together with many other unnamed walls, as well as alpine and glacial landscapes and incredibly beautiful sights.
-Fishing and picking mussels, mushrooms and blackberries may be possible near the camp, which also offers a fantastic view to the west face of Ulamertorssuaq as the sun set strikes the rock with the last rays of sun.
+In the evening, we have time for fishing and picking mussels, The campoffers a fantastic view to the west face of Ulamertorssuaq as the sun set strikes the rock with the last rays of sun.
 Overnight at the camp, with accommodation in tents.

 Today we trek up to the base of the Ulamertorssuaq wall, rated the best Arctic "Bigwall" and one of the best ten climbing walls in the world, and a mountain of unique, singular beauty, astonishing wall and glaciers.
 Overnight at the camp, with accommodation in tents.